T

 neighborhood

 A picturesque 17th-century waterfront canal lined with colorful townhouses, historic ships, and numerous restaurants and bars.
-It's a perfect spot for a leisurely stroll and soaking in the atmosphere.
+It's a lively hub for evening strolls and dining.

-• Enjoy a coffee or a drink at one of the many cafes.
+• Enjoy dinner at one of the many seafood restaurants.

 • Consider a canal tour departing from here for a different perspective of the city.